bigcommerce/dev-docs/docs/stencil-docs/page-builder/configuration.md

 * **Symptom:** A control that you have configured within `schema.json` is completely absent from the Page Builder UI.
 * **Likely Cause:** The specified data type is one of the following: text, text area, radio [button], or image.
 Page Builder does not currently support these data types.
-* **Resolution:** Display the user option using one of the supported data types: color, font, select [drop-down list], or checkbox.
+* **Resolution:** Display the user option using one of the supported data types: color, font, select (drop-down list), or checkbox.

 ### Theme changes not saved from Page Builder UI

 * **Symptom:** The storefront does not reflect changes saved in a browser's Page Builder panel.
 * **Likely Cause:** Check whether Page Builder can customize the same storefront.
-* **Resolution:** We strongly recommend opening only one instance of Page Builder, at a time, per storefront.
+* **Resolution:** We strongly recommend opening only one instance of Page Builder at a time per storefront.
 BigCommerce currently provides no synchronization mechanism for configuration changes from multiple Page Builder instances.
-So the storefront’s `schema.json` will record the last changes made by any instance – but changes saved earlier by other instances might be lost.
+So the storefront’s `schema.json` will record the last changes made by any instance, but changes saved earlier by other instances might be lost.